-Among many accolades, in 2008 Toni was awarded an OBE for services to hairdressing and in 2016 he was awarded the prestigious Primi Dieci by BAFTA (recognition of Toni being one of the ten most successful Italians in the UK).
+Among many accolades, in 2008 Toni was awarded an OBE for services to hairdressing.
+In 2016 he was awarded the prestigious Primi Dieci by BAFTA (recognition of Toni being one of the ten most successful Italians in the UK).

 At Respect, we’re constantly reminded by the huge success of Toni&Guy including 475 salons across 48 countries.
-The body of work and the love for the brand he inspired, as well as the huge regard of the global hairdressing community will ensure Toni Mascolo’s legacy remains strong.
+The body of work and the love for the brand he inspired.
+The huge regard of the global hairdressing community will ensure Toni Mascolo’s legacy remains strong.

 We send love and best wishes to his wife Pauline, and children Sacha, Pierre and Christian, and all the wider, wonderful Mascolo family.